shijuvar/shijuvar/active_masterclass.md

 **Q: Will the Trainer give technical guidance after completing the Masterclass?**

-**A:** The Trainer will give some technical guidance for your queries around the course contents even after completing the training for some limited time period based on his availability.
+**A:** The Trainer will give some technical guidance for your queries even after completing the training for some limited period of time, based on his availability.